hexbatch/apple-core/v1/docs/core/step-5-types/type-overview.md

 ## Naming rules

 Token types must have a name, but the name must start with the username that created it, followed by a dot.
-Then the alias for the word 'type', another dot, then the name must be unique
+Then something for the word 'type', another dot, then the name must be unique

-Aliases for the token type can be created, via aliases, in different languages.
-They must follow the naming convention and be unique

 ## allowed creators